 There comes a point when enough is enough!
 The costs of repair can add up to be much more than replacing your unit outright.
 Replacing your old air conditioner can save you close to $200 annually!
 Your local experts at West Coast Heating Air Conditioning and Solar, are happy to help you weigh your options, and we are committed to giving you the best possible options to meet your needs rather than pushing something on you that you don’t truly need!

-As a homeowner, it is crucial to be aware of warning signs that your appliances might be running on their last leg.
+As a homeowner, it is crucial to be aware of the warning signs that your appliances might be running on their last leg.
 Using old, outdated appliances can be costly and dangerous.

 Tell All Signs: